sc0ttj/component/README.md

 Sounds can have many properties, which you can define when you create them, or adjust later, using `mySound.settings({ ... })`.

-Lets define a sound all possible properties enabled:
+Lets define a sound with all possible properties enabled:

 ```js
 Foo.useAudio({